 Once used up, you must charge the Lithium battery in the controller.
 It takes around 6 hours to fully charge.
 Connect the mains-cable mini USB into the controller.
 Then plug into the mains using the plug adaptor.
 You get four different plug types, so this means it’s handy for travel too.

 As it charges, three white micro LEDs flash on the controller, then stay lit when it’s fully charged.
 You can’t operate the mask whilst it’s charging (it won’t switch on).

 The mask needs no eye or skin safety mechanism and sensors as with other devices.
 That’s because the light wavelengths and intensity are safe for both skin and eyes.
 It’s also clinically proven safe and effective for home use and meets all European safety and manufacturing standards for CE conformity, plus some additional voluntary worldwide standards.

 There’s no heat, pain or skin sensation from the light whatsoever.
 However, it is very bright.
 My eyes adjust after a minute or so, and I find it less intense if in a brightly lit room.
 If it’s still too bright just relax for 10 minutes and close your eyes!

-Skin reactions to the mask and light are rare.
+Skin reactions to the light are rare.
 Your skin may be a bit red afterwards but it should return to normal within 1 to 2 hours.
 And a possible side effect is a temporary headache.
 Drink water or take a painkiller if you need to.